BD Barcelona – Art Edition

 Design meets art

-BD Barcelona is one of the world's unique brands in the field of artistic interior design.
-In contrast to mass production, BD Barcelona focuses on handcrafted artifacts, limited editions, design classics and furniture works of art.
-The Art Edition of BD Barcelona includes handcrafted art objects - exclusive, unique and of timeless elegance and value.
-As an official partner of BD Barcelona , TAGWERC offers the original designs from the Art Edition of BD Barcelona both online and offline.
+BD Barcelona is one of the world's most unique brands in the field of artistic interior design.
+In contrast to mass production, BD Barcelona focuses on handcrafted artifacts, limited editions, design classics, and furniture works of art.
+The BD Barcelona Art Edition comprises handcrafted art objects – exclusive, unique, and of timeless elegance and value.
+TAGWERC As an official partner of BD Barcelona, we offer the original designs from the BD Barcelona Art Edition both online and offline.

 Barcelona as a base

-In the early 1970s, architecture students Pep Bonet, Christian Cirici, LLuís Clotet, Mireia Riera and Óscar Tusquets Blanca meet in the trendy Boccacio nightclub in the Catalonian capital of Barcelona.
-The five Spaniards are united by their background and profession.
-Together, they want to produce furniture designs by outstanding designers and artists using craftsmanship - away from the mainstream.
-The name is quickly found and is based on that of the nightclub: "Boccacio Design".
-This was later changed to "BD Ediciones de Diseño".
-Today, the company trades under the name "BD Barcelona Design".
+In the early 1970s, architecture students Pep Bonet, Christian Cirici, LLuís Clotet, Mireia Riera, and Óscar Tusquets Blanca met in the trendy nightclub Boccacio in Barcelona, the capital of Catalonia.
+The five Spaniards shared a common background and profession.
+Together, they wanted to produce handcrafted furniture designs by outstanding designers and artists, far removed from the mainstream.
+They quickly found a name inspired by the nightclub: "Boccacio Design."
+This was later changed to "BD Ediciones de Diseño."
+Today, the company operates under the name "BD Barcelona Design.".

 Salvador Dalí's sofa